gmlupatelli/scoreboard_manager/docs/supabase-email-templates.md

 These are customized email templates for your Scoreboard Manager app.
 Copy each template into the corresponding section in your Supabase dashboard under **Authentication > Email Templates**.

+**IMPORTANT:** These templates use custom redirect URLs that point to your `/auth/callback` route, which then redirects users to the appropriate confirmation pages.

 **Brand Colors Used:**
 - Primary: `#f77174` (coral/salmon)
 - Secondary: `#eba977` (orange)